Mithun Chakraborty: Personal life

-He first married actress Helena Luke in 1979, but after four months of marriage the couple separated and filed for a divorce.
+Chakraborty married actress Helena Luke in 1979.
+Four months later, the couple separated and filed for a divorce.
 He then married actress Yogeeta Bali in 1979.

-Chakraborty and Yogeeta have four children: Mimoh, Ushmey Chakraborty, Namashi Chakraborty, and an adopted daughter Dishani Chakraborty.
+Chakraborty and Yogeeta have four children: Mimoh, Ushmey, Namashi, and an adopted daughter Dishani.
 In the 1980s, he was romantically linked to the actress Sridevi, whom he met on the sets of Jaag Utha Insan, and it was rumoured that the two were married.
 However, when Chakraborty refused to leave his wife Yogeeta Bali, Sridevi ended the romance.

 On 10 February 2024, Chakraborty was hospitalised after complaining of chest pain, and it was determined that he had suffered a stroke.
-He was discharged on 12 February.
+He was discharged two days later.

 Legacy

-Chakraborty is regarded as one of the most popular and successful actors of Indian cinema.
+Chakraborty is regarded as one of the most popular and successful actors in Indian cinema.
 Known for his work in both commercial and art-house films, he holds the record of being the only actor to win National Award for Best Actor for his debut film.
-He is also considered one of the best "dancing-heroes" in Bollywood, and is notable for his "Disco and Desi" fusion-style dancing that is popular among the masses.
+During the late 1980s and early 1990s, he became one of the most commercially successful stars of action film, as his films consistently performed well at smaller centres despite critical disapproval.
+He is also considered one of the best "dancing-heroes" in Bollywood, and is notable for his popular "Disco and Desi" fusion-style dancing.

-For 50 years Raj Kapoor was the only Indian film icon in Russia after his films like Awaara and Shree 420 made a significant impact in the country, but after the success of Disco Dancer, Mithun joined him as "a big craze" all over the nation.
+For 50 years, Raj Kapoor was the only Indian film icon in Russia after his films like Awaara and Shree 420 made a significant impact in the country, but after the success of Disco Dancer, Mithun also created "a big craze" in nation.

 One of the highest paid actors from the 1980s to the early 1990s, Chakraborty appeared in Box Office Indias "Top Actors" list four times from 1985 to 1988.

-In 2022, he placed in Outlook Indias "75 Best Bollywood Actors" list.
+In 2022, Chakraborty was featured in Outlook Indias "75 Best Bollywood Actors" list.